Fouras

-Fouras, also known as Fouras-les-Bains ([fuʁa le bɛ̃]), is a commune in the French department of Charente-Maritime, administrative region of New Aquitaine (before 2015: Poitou-Charentes).
+Fouras, also known as Fouras-les-Bains ([fuʁa le bɛ̃]), is a commune in the French department of Charente-Maritime, administrative region of Nouvelle-Aquitaine (before 2015: Poitou-Charentes).
 It lies 34 km south of La Rochelle.

 Geography

 Fouras is on a peninsula.
-It is bordered by five beaches and a forest named "Bois Vert" ("Green Wood" in English) which covers 20% of its area.
+It is bordered by five beaches and a forest named "Bois Vert" ("Green Wood" in English) which covers 20% of its surface area.